 2.1.
 Project Survival and Fish Passage Efficiency Studies.

-Radio telemetry will be used to survey fish behavior.
-For Survival and FPE studies, two spill conditions will be compared, in response to the BiOp measure to study 24-hour spill at John Day Dam.
-The specific spill levels and duration for the FPE study have not yet been agreed upon in the regional forum.
-Also the study may be withdrawn if daytime spill is not provided in 2001.
+Hydroacoustic and radio telemetry techniques will be used to evaluate fish passage and survival at John Day Dam in 2002.
+Two spill conditions will be compared in response to the BiOp measure to evaluate 12 vs. 24-hour spill effectiveness at John Day Dam.
+The specific spill levels and duration are outlined in Table SPO-JDA-1.
 Special operations required to support the survival and FPE studies will be conducted outside of the juvenile fish migration period to the extent practicable.
 However, there will be some modification to standard project operation.
-Boat access to the tailrace BRZ will be required.
-Radio telemetry evaluations will occur from May 1 through July 31 with a one-week break about the first week of June.
+Unit outages for installation of hydroacoustic transducers will be required for approximately 8 days near the end of March.
+Units 1-16 are scheduled for transducer Typically, 3-unit rolling outages between 0700 installation. and 1700 hrs will be required to allow diver installation of the transducers.
+Hydroacoustic transducers will also be installed at the spillway.